petabridge/Incrementalist/README.md

   -t, --timeout         Optional.
 (Default: 2) Solution load timeout in minutes.

   -r, --run             Optional.
 Run dotnet CLI command against affected projects.
                         All arguments after -- are passed to dotnet.

   --continue-on-error   Optional.
 (Default: true) Continue executing commands even
                         if some fail.

   --parallel            Optional.
 (Default: false) Execute commands in parallel.

   --fail-on-no-projects Optional.
 (Default: false) Fail if no projects are affected.

   --no-cache            Optional.
 (Default: false) Ignore any existing cache file
                         and perform a full Roslyn analysis.

+  -c, --config          Optional.
+Path to the configuration file.
+Defaults to
+                        incrementalist.json in the current directory.

   --help                Display help screen.